thedudeguy/JukeIt/README.md

 * Install by placing jukeit.jar into your bukkit server's plugin folder.
 * Restart Server

-*Important If you plan to use the Web Server*
+*Important If you plan to use the Web Server* (Pro Version Only)

 * After restarted, you *must* edit the config.yml for JukeIt.
 * Set the minecraftServerHostname config option to your server's Domain name, or IP Address, that your user's use to connect to your server.
 * Make sure to set the webServerPort to an open port on your server, and the appropriate port forwarding has been established so that users can connect to the webServer.
 * Restart Server

-## Upgrading from version 2.1.0
+## Upgrading from JukeIt 2 to JukeIt 3

 * As always, back up everything.
 * Shut down your Minecraft Server
-* Rename the "JukeBukkit" data folder to "JukeIt"
-* Rename JukeIt/JukeBukkit.db to JukeIt/JukeIt.db
 * Download and place the JukeIt plugin jar into your servers plugins folder.
-* If you use permissions, you will need to adjust any permissions set for JukeIt.
-All permission nodes have been renamed from jukebukkit to jukeit.
 * Start server.

-Previously placed JukeBukkit blocks will all disappear, and become stone and such.
-You will need to re-place the blocks manually.
-I apologize if this inconveniences you.
+JukeIt 3.0 Has a new disc system.
+You will need to transfer the discs to the new system.
+I tried to make this as easy as possible:
+* Log in to your server as OP.
+* user the command: '/jukeit upgradediscs'.
+The old disc data will be converted and spawned in the world in front of you.
+You may need to have some storage space ready if you have a lot of discs!
+* When you are satisfied, you can optionally use the command '/jukeit removeolddiscs' to clean up the old disc data from the server.
+The old disc data will be permanantly deleted, so be careful.

 ## Support